Content Map Terms

 Being physically active can benefit your physical and mental health in many ways.
 For example, it can strengthen your muscles and bones, lower your risk of chronic health conditions, and improve your mood and sleep.
 Physical activity can be safe for almost everyone.
 If you have concerns about your health or becoming more active, speak with your health care provider or a qualified exercise professional.

 Cardiac rehabilitation (rehab) includes a phase that helps you keep the healthy behaviours and habits that you learned in rehab.
-This phase, or program, is often referred to as the maintenance part of rehab, because it can help you maintain healthy lifestyle changes.
+This phase, or program, is often referred to as the maintenance part of rehab, because it can help you maintain a heart-healthy lifestyle.

-• Learn lifestyle changes to lower your risk of future heart problems.
+• Lowering your risk of future heart problems.

-• Continue exercising to regain your physical function.
+• Continuing to exercise to regain your physical function.

 Maintenance programs may be held at a community facility or at home and will be tailored to your specific needs.